How to Brick it

 Step 2

-Thin Brick Installation, Brick It adhering method allows for thin brick installations even when temperature falls below freezing.
+Brick it® adhering method allows for thin brick installations even when temperature falls below freezing.

 Three adhesive spreading methods are used depending on application; typical horizontal 3/8” bead recommended for interior use, dime sized three dots in the back of each brick and multiple vertical 3/8” beads for exterior MCS system.